-In particular, argan oil is a pleasing accompaniment to most any raw or lightly grilled dishes.
+Surprisingly, the historical use of argan oil in Northern African cultures is actually as a food!
+In particular, it is a pleasing accompaniment to most any raw or lightly grilled dishes.

 Rich with antioxidant phytochemicals and essential fatty acids, argan oil benefits to health are well known and valued by local cultures and becoming widely acknowledged worldwide.

-Although argan oil’s beneficial fatty acid composition bears a certain resemblance to olive oil, argan oil is actually more stable and almost three times richer in vitamin E. The high content of tocopherols and the type of omega-3 fatty acids found in both nuts and fish give it the unique capacity to help reduce rates of inflammation and neutralize free radicals within the body.
+Argan oil’s beneficial fatty acid composition also bears a certain resemblance to olive oil.
+However, argan oil is actually more stable and almost three times richer in vitamin E. The high content of tocopherols and the type of omega-3 fatty acids found in both soaked raw nuts and fish give it the unique capacity to help reduce rates of inflammation and neutralize free radicals within the body.